HackYourFuture-CPH/program/shared-modules/collaboration-via-github/week1/README.md

 - [ ] Understand what a merge conflict is and how to resolve them
 - [ ] How to save temporary changes without committing them (ie. git stash)
 - [ ] How to "remove" commits using reset (soft vs hard), revert, cherry-pick and rebase
+- [ ] Be prepared to collaborate successfully using GitHub on your final project